Bhavanish-Mantri/AI_Engineer/week3/day15/README.md

 Vector N
 ```

-The lecture explains HNSW using a navigation example: rather than checking every shop between two cities, first move toward the correct city, then the correct area, and finally perform a smaller local search.
+HNSW using a navigation example: rather than checking every shop between two cities, first move toward the correct city, then the correct area, and finally perform a smaller local search.

 The same intuition applies to vector search: move toward the region where the nearest vectors are likely to exist instead of searching the entire vector space.